 And also, the fast-food chain adopted many other solutions to attract Chinese, among these there is the digital store on Tmall, one of the Chinese e-commerce Giants owned by Alibaba.
 The brand sends e-gift cards to invite clients to visit the offline stores, with the objective to realize a new “Online-To-Offline model”.

 How Mcdonald’s adapts its strategy to the Chinese market

-Mcdonalds settled in the Chinese market in 1990 and nowadays has 2500 outlets in China.
-For its 25th year, Mcdonalds created a campaign to present its story in China and its proximity with Chinese customers.
+Mcdonald settled in the Chinese market in 1990 and nowadays has 2500 outlets in China.
+For its 25th year, Mcdonald created a campaign to present its story in China and its proximity with Chinese customers.

-Mcdonalds know how to adapt its products to the taste of the Chinese.
-Chinese weren’t used to eat foreign food as today.
+Mcdonald knows how to adapt its products to the taste of the Chinese.
+Chinese weren’t used to eating foreign food as today.
 They thought that imported food can’t match their food consumption habit and worried to be inconvenient in foreign restaurants.

-Mcdonalds understood these consumer’s scruples and takes into account their preferences for creating new tastes.
+Mcdonald understood these consumers’ scruples and takes into account their preferences for creating new tastes.

-Nowadays, Chinese people are more accustomed to western food and have even more faith in it than on made in China products.
+Nowadays, Chinese people are more accustomed to western food and have even more faith in it than in made-in-China products.
 This behavior is due to many food scandals that happened in the past in China.

 Chinese therefore only rely on brands and products that have a good reputation.

 In conclusion on how to Develop Franchise in China

 We suggest foreign companies try investing in such a challenging market because China is the future!
 And even if its technological progress can scare you, you surely can find partners with a long experience in promoting through the complicated Chinese digital eco-system.